spyder-ide/spyder-docs/doc/call-for-help.rst

 Stack Overflow
 ~~~~~~~~~~~~~~

-`Stack Overflow`_ is a great place to start searching and posting particularly if your question is more programming-related, or has to do with something specific to your own code.
+`Stack Overflow`_ is a great place to start searching and posting, particularly if your question is more programming-related, or has to do with something specific to your own code.
 It has an vibrant Spyder community as well, with new questions posted every day, and the developers (especially Carlos Cordoba, the lead maintainer) are active in answering them.

 .. _Stack Overflow: https://stackoverflow.com/questions/tagged/spyder